 When crises occur, DigitalGlobe is committed to supporting the humanitarian community by providing critical and actionable information to assist response efforts.
 Associated imagery and crowdsourcing layers are released into the public domain under a Creative Commons 4.0 license, allowing for rapid use and easy integration with existing humanitarian response technologies.

 Read more about our open data event activation protocol here.

-The released imagery can be downloaded here.
+The released imagery and vector data can be downloaded here.

 Want to know when DigitalGlobe releases open data?
 Sign up here to receive notifications and/or become an official program partner.

 “Without DigitalGlobe as key partner providing satellite imagery, there would not be HOT as we know it.”—Cristiano Giovando, Technical Project Lead, Humanitarian OpenStreetMap Team